royxu1972/Nenya/README.md

 ## Test Suite Reduction

 Reduce the size of a given test suite while maintaining its combination coverage.
-An refined randomized post-optimization algorithm is applied.
+A refined randomized post-optimization algorithm is applied.

 ## Test Suite Prioritization